MiSU-sw/ESPWebDAV/README.md

   Select Tools->boards->Generic ESP8285 Module.

+- Select CPU Frequency

+  I think the default is 80MHz but I found that it works better running at 160MHz

+  Select Tools-> CPU Frequency -> 160 MHz

+- Select lwip stack

+  Based on my own test, I've found much better network performance (and also support for very large files transfer) using

+  Select Tools -> lwIP Variant -> v2 Prebuilt (MSS=1460, unstable)

 - Click the Arduino compile button

 #### Upload

-1. Pulg in the USB cable to your computer.
+1. Plug in the USB cable to your computer.
 2. Press and hold the module FLSH
 3. Connect the USB cable to the module
 4. Release the module FLSH button